Iqbal-PERCCOM/Timezone/README.md

 Timezone
 ========
+[There is also test file named current_date_timme using TZselect]

-Instruction to run the Timezone
+Instruction to run the Timezone Program

 1. git clone https://www.github.com/Iqbal-PERCCOM/Timezone
 2. If you need to switch user as a root use su -